yandex-cloud/docs/en/_includes/mdb/mch-dbms-settings.md

 * **Mark cache size**{#setting-mark-cache-size} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-tf }}

-   Approximate mark cache size (bytes) used by the engines of the [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) table family.
+   Approximate size (in bytes) of the mark cache used by the table engines in the [MergeTree]({{ ch.docs }}//engines/table-engines/mergetree-family/mergetree/) family.
 The cache is shared by a cluster host.
 Memory is allocated as needed.

    The selected setting value is not a hard limit. {{ CH }} can use a little more or less memory for this cache.